Violet Rollergirl’s Cryptocurrency Quick(est) Start

 - Making your account only takes about 30 minutes, but…

 - …you still may not be able to actually pay in crypto for a little while longer.
-It depends!
-Being patient and planning ahead will make things go smoother.

 Which cryptocurrency should I buy?